-The procedure under the PCT has great advantages for you as an applicant, for the patent Offices and for the general public:
+The procedure under the PCT has great advantages for you as an applicant, for the patent Offices, and the general public:

 2. You can rest assured that, if your international application is in the form prescribed by the PCT, it cannot be rejected on formal grounds by any PCT contracting state patent Office during the national phase of the processing of the application;

-3. On the basis of the international search report and the written opinion, you can evaluate with reasonable probability the chances of your invention being patented;
+3. Based on the international search report and the written opinion, you can evaluate with reasonable probability the chances of your invention being patented;

-5. The search and examination work of patent Offices can be considerably reduced or eliminated thanks to the international search report, the written opinion and, where applicable, the international preliminary report on patentability that accompany the international application;
+5. The search and examination work of patent Offices can be considerably reduced or eliminated thanks to the international search report, the written opinion, and, where applicable, the international preliminary report on patentability that accompanies the international application;

 6. Since each international application is published together with an international search report, third parties are in a better position to formulate a well-founded opinion about the potential patentability of the claimed invention; and